AdaCore/spark2014/docs/guidance/main.rst

    "Safer language subset","--",      "static"
    "Strict clear syntax",  "static",  "static"

+.. index:: Formal program verification
+.. index:: Frama-C
+.. index:: DO-178C / ED-12C
+.. index:: EN 50128
+.. index:: CENELEC EN 50128

-The main benefit of formal program verification, as performed by SPARK (and by Frama-C or TrustInSoft Analyzer for C code) is that it allows verifying properties that are difficult or very costly to verify by other methods, such as testing or reviews.
-That difficulty may originate in a mix of the complexity of the software, the complexity of the requirement, and the unknown capabilities of attackers.
+The main benefit of formal program verification, as performed by SPARK (or by Frama-C or the TrustInSoft Analyzer for C code) is that it allows verifying properties that are difficult or very costly to verify by other methods, such as testing or reviews.
+That difficulty may stem from the complexity of the software, the complexity of the requirements, and/or the unknown capabilities of attackers.
 Formal verification allows giving guarantees that some properties are always verified, however complex the context.
-The latest versions of international certification standards for avionics (DO-178C) and railway (CENELEC 50128:2011) have recognized these benefits by increasing the role that formal methods can play in the development of critical software.
+The latest versions of international certification standards for avionics (DO-178C / ED-12C) and railway systems (CENELEC EN 50128:2011) have recognized these benefits by increasing the role that formal methods can play in the development and verification of critical software.

+.. index:: Levels of SPARK use
+.. index:; Stone level (of SPARK use)
+.. index:: Bronze level (of SPARK use)
+.. index:: Silver level (of SPARK use)
+.. index:: Gold level (of SPARK use)
+.. index:: Platinum level (of SPARK use)

 Levels of SPARK Use
 -------------------